NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 What will the penalty be?
 Will they kick me out of Uni?

-Expulsions occur rarely.
-Penalties often include one or two semesters where you are suspended from study.
-If misconduct is proven to have occurred in a specific unit of study, a fail grade is also likely.
-The Registrar can also suspend a penalty, meaning it is not enforced unless you have a further case of misconduct in the future.
-When considering whether to suspend your penalty, the Registrar considers the seriousness of your misconduct, your past conduct, your cooperation with the investigation, your remorse, and any compelling mitigating circumstances.
+Expulsions are rare, however they do happen.
+Penalties often include one or two semesters where you are suspended or excluded from study.
+If misconduct is proven to have occurred in a specific unit of study, a fail grade for that unit is also likely.
+Additionally, the Registrar has the discretion to suspend a penalty, meaning it will not be enforced unless you have future instances of misconduct.
+When considering whether to suspend a penalty, the Registrar considers the seriousness of the misconduct, your past conduct, your cooperation during the investigation, your level of remorse, and any compelling mitigating circumstances.

 Where to go for help?

 The SRC’s caseworkers are experienced in assisting students with misconduct allegations.
-Email your questions to help@src.usyd.edu.au or call 9660 5222 to make an appointment.
+You can contact an SRC caseworker via our contact form (bit.ly/SRCcaseworker) or by calling 9660 5222.

 Have a look at our events